 Which conditions can be treated?

 Dysport injections are used to provide patients a temporary correction of moderate to severe facial lines and wrinkles around the eyes and between and above the eyebrows.
+Please ask your expert injector about all the ways Dysport can help you.

 Is Dysport right for me?